 This symmetrical molecule does not have a dipole but it does have an unequal distribution of electron density.
 The central boron atom in this molecule is electron deficient so this molecule is a Lewis acid.
 Another term for this is electrophile, which means that the molecule has a tendency to bind to atoms in other molecules with high electron density.

-Ammonia is a polar molecule, as shown in this map.
-However, the lone pair on the nitrogen atom, and the concentration of electron density (as shown in this map) mean that ammonia is a Lewis base.
+Ammonia is a polar molecule.
+The lone pair on the nitrogen atom and the concentration of electron density (as shown in this map) mean that ammonia is a Lewis base.
 Another term for this is nucleophile, which means that the molecule will bind to atoms in other molecules with a slight positive charge.